eXeC64/nanolist/README.md

 address = robertpaulson99@example.com
 # Don't tell users this list exists
 hidden = true
+# Only let subscribed users post to this list
+subscribers_only = true
 ```

 Lastly, you need to hook the desired incoming addresses to mailmule: